ncpaddle/JointBERT-paddle/README.md

 - **Gitting clone the repo and using the following scripts**:

-If you want to evaluate our models directly, you can download our trained model parameters from [here](https://drive.google.com/drive/folders/1hM67xsLNtQSWTdGfw6WvAiL9YC4fo7hW?usp=sharing), and change `--model_name_or_path` in evaluating scripts.
+If you want to evaluate our models directly, you can download our trained model parameters from [Google Cloud](https://drive.google.com/drive/folders/1hM67xsLNtQSWTdGfw6WvAiL9YC4fo7hW?usp=sharing), and change `--model_name_or_path` in evaluating scripts.

 ```bash
 # Train